 Myth: Other groups on campus will not respect an organization that does not haze.Reality: A positive, educational program will result in a better all-around organization and the ability to attract the best new members.
 Being able to recruit the best students will earn the respect of other groups.

 Myth: Hazing only exists in fraternities and sororities.Reality: Hazing incidents have occurred across the country in athletic teams, military units, performing arts groups, religious groups, and other types of clubs and organizations.
 Hazing occurs in high schools as well as on college campuses.
+National fraternities and sororities do not condone hazing practices.

 Myth: Hazing must be okay if the military does it.Reality: The U.S. military does not, in fact, condone hazing practices.
 The military does engage in a unique type of training for dangerous military operations.
 This training is conducted by professionals to prepare military personnel for putting their lives on the line for their country.
 According to the Department of the Army’s TRADOC Regulation 350-6: “Hazing is strictly prohibited” and is “an offense punishable under the Uniform Code of Military Justice.”